International Ph.D. FAQ

 A. Students must have a junior senior scholastic average of 3.0, and/or a grade point average of at least 3.5 during Master's studies to be considered for the program.

 Q. Is it possible to attend part-time?

 A. The Ph.D. program is normally open only to qualified individuals who can enroll as full-time students.

 Q. How long does it take to complete the program?

-A. The program takes three years to complete when a student attends full-time (dissertation included).
-Because classes are sequential, it is suggested that students begin the program in the fall.
+A. The program takes four years to complete (two years of course work and dissertation) when a student attends full-time (dissertation included).
+Because classes are sequential, students begin the program in the fall.

 Doctoral Fellowships, Financial Aid and Tuition

 Q. How much is tuition for a full-time student?

 A. For the 2016-2016 academic year, the cost of tuition for international students is the same as for Ohio non-residents.
 Currently, this is $1,075 per credit hour, for a total cost of $9,681 for a typical 9 credit semester.
 For further details, check http://www.kent.edu/tuition